expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

 Returns a Promise that resolves to a `number` that represents the milliseconds since last reboot.
 Android devices does not count time spent in deep sleep.
-On web, this would throw an `UnavailabilityError`.
+On web, this throws an `UnavailabilityError`.

 **Examples**